 Fantasy Football Week 8 Stealing Signals: Stats, waiver targets, trade candidates for every game

-Ben Gretch focuses on what matters for Fantasy players as he recaps every game from Week 8, beginning with the early games.
+Ben Gretch focuses on what matters for Fantasy players as he recaps every game from Week 8.

 Week 8 was big for many of the game's brightest stars.
 Christian McCaffrey overcame his toughest test to date, Dalvin Cook kept rolling, and Saquon Barkley showed he's back at full health.
 Top-end wide receivers like DeAndre Hopkins, Julio Jones, Michael Thomas, and Mike Evans all had at least 10 catches and 100 yards.
 Cooper Kupp went for more yards than any of them.
 And then Aaron Jones, Tevin Coleman, and Latavius Murray all crushed.